-If this happens, you will not automatically get the orders you seek.
-The Court of Appeal still needs to consider whether to make those orders.
-After the respondent's documents have been filed, the Court will tell the parties what needs to be done to get the case ready for the judges.
+The Court will tell the parties what needs to be done to get the case ready for the judges.
 This includes who prepares documents and when they need to file them with the Court.
 The main things that happen to get the case ready are: